ahn1305/Piano-Tiles-Auto/Readme.md

 ```
 python .\Bot.py
 ```
-Now there will be a 15 sec gap, during this time follow the 5th step
+&nbsp;&nbsp;Now there will be a 15 sec gap, during this time follow the 5th step

 5. Go the website opened and click on ``` f11 ``` Button to enter full screen Then press on the following button shown in the image below